Monolithic Hyper ROM FE$^2$ Method with Clustered Training at Finite Deformations: Numerical Examples

-Subsequently the training trajectories were simulated again, now with the FE problem being restricted to $8$ ROM modes.
-To find out how many hyper integration points are needed to describe example 1 with satisfactory accuracy, a convergence study is performed by increasing the number of hyper integration points starting from $50$ in steps of $50$.
-The global forces $R$ over the prescribed displacement $U$ is shown in Figure \ref{fig:HPconvergence}\,(\subref{FU_HP}) and its error w.r.t.~the fully integrated ROM result is illustrated in Figure \ref{fig:HPconvergence}\,(\subref{error_HP_wrt_HF}).
-The solutions shows a convergence towards the HF solution with an increasing number of integration points.
-The hyper ROM model with $\tilde{m}=250$ shows deviations below $1\%$ (globally) and will be consequently accepted as the final hyper ROM model.
+To find out how many hyper integration points are needed to describe Example 1 with satisfactory accuracy, another convergence study was performed.
+This time, the training trajectories were simulated with a restriction of the FE problem to $8$ ROM modes, while increasing the number of hyper integration points in steps of $50$, starting from the value of $\tilde{m}\!=\!50$.
+The corresponding global force vs.~prescribed tip displacement curves are shown in Figure~\ref{fig:HPconvergence}(\subref{FU_HP}).
+Deviations relative to the fully-integrated ROM results are plotted in Figure \ref{fig:HPconvergence}(\subref{error_HP_wrt_HF}).
+The results show a convergence towards the reference solution with an increasing number of integration points, albeit not in a monotonous fashion.
+The hyper 8-mode ROM model with $\tilde{m}\!=\!250$ is associated with a relative error below $1\%$ (globally), and was therefore accepted as the final hyper ROM model.

-Finally Example 1 is simulated until $\bar{U}$ is reached and then relieved until the global reaction force $R$ is returning to zero.
-Figure \ref{fig:finalresultexample1}\,(\subref{Mises_stress_example1}) illustrates the M\textsc{ises} stress of the beam at $U=\bar{U}$ and the M\textsc{ises} stress at the micro scale for a selected macro integration point.
-Figure \ref{fig:finalresultexample1}\,(\subref{UF_w_elastic_recovery}) shows the global reaction force over the prescribes displacement.
+With the number of ROM modes and hyper integration points fixed, the multiscale analysis of the composite beam problem was then performed for the full loading sequence.
+This consisted of ramping up the prescribed displacement to the maximum value of $\bar{U}\!=\!2.5\,a$ and then unloading the beam until the global tip reaction force $R$ returned back to zero.
+Figure \ref{fig:finalresultexample1}(\subref{Mises_stress_example1}) depicts the von Mises stress field throughout the beam at peak load, while the insert shows the microscopic equivalent stress distribution for a selected macro integration point.
+The global reaction force over prescribed tip displacement curves as predicted by the different algorithms are presented in Figure~\ref{fig:finalresultexample1}(\subref{UF_w_elastic_recovery}).
 It turns out that the ROM and hyper ROM FE\textsuperscript{2} simulations predict the correct irreversible behavior, despite the fact that only monotonic training cases were considered.

-Since the main objective of the hyper ROM method is to reduce the simulation effort in terms of needed simulation time, a respective examination is inquired.
-The results are illustrated in Figure \ref{fig:simulation_time_example_1}, whereby the online time is plotted in blue and the offline time in orange.
-More details are shown in Table \ref{table:simulation_times_composite}.
-It can be seen that the monolithic hyper ROM FE\textsuperscript{2} vastly reduced the simulation time of the FE\textsuperscript{2} method in Example 1 to $2\%$ w.r.t.~the HF method when only the online time is considered and to $5\%$ if the whole simulation effort is taken into account.
+Since the main objective of the hyper ROM method is to reduce the computational effort in terms of \emph{total} required simulation time, a more detailed analysis of its various on- and offline contributions is of interest here.
+The results are illustrated in Figure \ref{fig:simulation_time_example_1}, in which the online time is shown in blue and the offline time in orange.
+More details are given in Table \ref{table:simulation_times_composite}.